amandaghassaei/gpu-io/README.md

 ```
 const renderer = new WebGLRenderer();
 // Use renderer.autoClear = false if you want to overlay threejs stuff on top
-// of things rendered to the screen from gpgpu.
+// of things rendered to the screen from glcompute.
 renderer.autoClear = false;

 const gl = renderer.getContext();